Beyond Content Safety: Real-Time Monitoring for Reasoning Vulnerabilities in Large Language Models: Introduction

-We argue that \emph{reasoning safety}---the property that a model's chain-of-thought trajectory is logically consistent, computationally efficient, and resistant to adversarial manipulation---constitutes a security dimension \emph{orthogonal} to content safety.
-A model may produce a benign-sounding final answer whose underlying reasoning is corrupted by injected fallacies or mired in an infinite loop; conversely, a logically sound reasoning chain may still yield harmful content.
-Securing deployed LLM systems therefore requires monitoring both dimensions independently.
+Given these severe vulnerabilities, protecting the integrity of the inference process is essential.
+Historically, the security community has devoted considerable effort to \emph{content safety}, ensuring that model outputs are free from toxicity, bias, privacy leakage, and factual hallucination \cite{ouyang2022training,bai2022constitutional,inan2023llamaguard}.
+However, this emphasis on the final output leaves the reasoning process itself largely unprotected, exposing the chain-of-thought trajectory as a distinct and previously underexplored attack surface.
+To bridge this gap, we propose the concept of \emph{reasoning safety}.
+We define reasoning safety as the property that a model's chain-of-thought trajectory remains logically consistent, computationally efficient, and resistant to adversarial manipulation.
+This concept constitutes a security dimension strictly orthogonal to traditional content safety.
+For instance, a model might produce a benign-sounding final answer even though its underlying reasoning is corrupted by injected fallacies or trapped in an infinite loop.
+Conversely, a logically sound reasoning chain could still yield harmful content.
+Therefore, securing deployed LLM systems necessitates the independent monitoring of both safety dimensions.

-Neither class of existing safety tool adequately addresses reasoning safety. \emph{Hallucination detectors}~\cite{manakul2023selfcheckgpt,min2023factscore} assess the factual consistency of model outputs by cross-referencing sampled responses or external knowledge bases.
-They are fundamentally limited to identifying factual errors in surface-level claims and cannot detect logical fallacies, injected goal deviations, or process management failures that do not manifest as factual contradictions. \emph{Process reward models} (PRMs) assign quality scores to individual reasoning steps but are trained to assess answer-trajectory quality on in-distribution mathematical tasks; they generalize poorly to the diverse error types induced by adversarial attacks and produce scalar scores without error-type labels, precluding fine-grained diagnosis.
-In our empirical evaluation, SelfCheckGPT achieves only 44.36\% step-level detection accuracy and the best PRM baseline reaches only 68.83\%---both substantially below the 84--85\% achieved by our approach.
+While the necessity of reasoning safety is clear, current safety mechanisms may not be well-suited to address this emergent challenge. \emph{Hallucination detectors}~\cite{manakul2023selfcheckgpt,min2023factscore,sun2025detection} primarily assess the factual consistency of model outputs by cross-referencing sampled responses or external knowledge bases.
+They are generally restricted to identifying factual errors in surface-level claims and often struggle to detect logical fallacies, injected goal deviations, or process management failures that lack overt factual contradictions.
+Similarly, \emph{Process reward models} (PRMs) assign quality scores to individual reasoning steps, but they are typically trained to optimize answer-trajectory quality on standard in-distribution tasks.
+They may fall short in generalizing to the diverse and nuanced error types induced by adversarial attacks, and they mostly produce scalar scores without interpretable explanations, which complicates fine-grained diagnosis.
+As our subsequent empirical evaluations demonstrate, even state-of-the-art hallucination detectors and PRMs achieve limited diagnostic accuracy and high false-positive rates when confronted with sophisticated reasoning anomalies, highlighting the need for a dedicated reasoning safety framework.